SSDRC

 And, finally, the online process does not allow an SSI claim to be taken with a protected filing date, which is very important when one considers that SSI disability back pay is determined from the date of the SSI application.

-Regarding the two disability programs operated by the Social Security Administration--Social Security disability and Supplemental Security Income (SSI) disability--some disability applicants will meet the eligibility requirements of both disability programs while others will be eligible for one and not the other.
+Regarding the two disability programs operated by the Social Security Administration--Social Security Disability and Supplemental Security Income (SSI) disability--some disability applicants will meet the eligibility requirements of both SSI and SSDI while others will be eligible for one and not the other.
 Your eligibility for the individual disability programs will be determined when you file your disability application.

 Qualifications and Requirements for Disability Benefits